rootslab/cocker/Readme.md

 // end the connection
 Cocker#bye( Buffer data || String msg [, String enc ] ) : null

-// emit an event, if debug was on , it logs event to console Cocker#bark( String evt [, arg1, arg2, .., argN ] ) : null
+// emit an event, if debug was on, it will log event to console Cocker#bark( String evt [, arg1, arg2, .., argN ] ) : null
 ```